jenslind/electron-release/readme.md

   $ electron-release
 Options
   --app  [Required] The path to the app to compress and upload, separate with `,` (--app=test.app,test.exe).
-  --token  [Required] Github token to be able to publish the relase.
+  --token  [Required] GitHub token to be able to publish the release.
   --tag  The git tag connected to the release, needs to be semver.
-Defaults to version in package.json --repo  The github repo in the following format: "username/reponame".
-Defaults to repository.url in package.json --name  The name of the relase.
+Defaults to version in package.json --repo  The GitHub repo in the following format: "username/reponame".
+Defaults to repository.url in package.json --name  The name of the release.
 Defaults to --tag --output  The .zip output folder.
 Defaults to same folder as app. separate with `,` (--output=test-app.zip,test-exe.zip).
 ```